-8.2.1.
-Community Development Committee and Cities and Towns Advisory Committee Workshop

-The Sonoma County Community Development Committee (CD Committee) appointed by the Board of Supervisors and the Cities and Towns Advisory Committee comprised of one appointed representative from each of the seven incorporated jurisdictions in the Urban County are responsible for reviewing all applications concurrently.

-The CD Committee and Cities & Towns Advisory Committee conduct a concurrent annual public workshop in February to review staff analysis of applications submitted under the competitive funding categories, take testimony from applicants, and provide feedback to staff that will be integrated into staff recommendations in the draft Annual Action Plan.

-The committees will not recommend funding for any project unless a representative from the applicant agency is present at the workshop to answer questions about the proposed project.

 8.2.2.
+CD Committee and CTAC Workshop

+The CD Committee appointed by the Board of Supervisors and the CTAC comprised of one appointed representative from each of the seven incorporated jurisdictions in the Urban County are responsible for reviewing all applications concurrently.

+The CD Committee and CTAC conduct a concurrent annual public workshop to review staff analysis of applications submitted under the competitive funding categories, take testimony from applicants, consider CoC recommendations for ESG and LMIHAF proposals, and provide feedback to staff that will be integrated into funding recommendations in the draft Annual Action Plan.

+Important Note: The committees will not recommend funding for any project unless a representative from the applicant agency is present at the workshop to answer questions about the proposed project.

-Community Development Committee and Cities & Towns Advisory Committee Public Hearing
+8.2.3.
+CD Committee and CTAC Public Hearing

-The draft Annual Action Plan will be presented to both committees at a public hearing during the public comment period for the Action Plan no later than April 2022.
+The draft Annual Action Plan will be presented to both committees at a public hearing during the public comment period for the Action Plan no later than April 2023.
 The draft Action Plan will include a list of projects and programs recommended for funding.
 The committees will concurrently review the draft and finalize the recommendations to be made to the Board of Supervisors.

-The committees will not recommend funding for any project unless a representative from the applicant agency is present at the hearing to answer questions about the proposed project.
+Important Note: The committees will not recommend funding for any project unless a representative from the applicant agency is present at the hearing to answer questions about the proposed project.

-8.2.3.
+8.2.4.
 Tiebreaker Methodology